 Feeling constantly tired, weary and hungry can hinder your capacity to carry out everyday tasks as well as affect being efficient at home or at your job.
 Both conditions may be brief and fleeting, which is quite normal, or chronic, lasting for several weeks, needing medical advice.

 Reasons For Being Tired And Hungry All The Time

 - Lack of sleep: Not sleeping enough causes weariness and exhaustion.
 You may be having primary insomnia which is affecting your sleep pattern, or if you consume too much of caffeine and / or alcohol or may be having an underlying problem, such as a heart or lung disorder – all this causes insufficient sleep.
-Insufficient sleep causes the body to release large amounts of the hormone ghrelin, and too little of the hormone leptin.

 - Exercise: Clinical trials and research show that too much exercise can suppress hunger.
 Rigorous exercise decreases ghrelin levels and increases peptide YY, which is an appetite suppressant.
 Aerobic exercises are more effective in suppressing appetite.